What is the Ozark Foothills Literacy Project (OFLP)?

 How are tutoring assignments made?

-The tutor is matched with a student, taking into account the needs, skills, goals and location of the student(s) and tutor(s).
-Time and overall availability are also factors considered.
+A tutor is matched with a student, taking into account the needs, skills, goals, schedules and locations of both student and tutor.

 Where does tutoring take place?